 Our Investment Stewardship team engages with companies, alongside LGIM’s investment teams, to address company-specific and market-wide risks and opportunities.
 The team exercises our voting rights globally, holding companies to account.
 At the same time, the team works with regulators, policy makers and our peers to tackle systemic issues.

-Active ownership in an era of uncertainty
+Active ownership in uncertain times

 The value of an investment and any income taken from it is not guaranteed and can go down as well as up, you may not get back the amount you originally invested.